resemble1/ChampSim/README.md

+# Modified ChampSim for ReSemble

+We modify the [ChampSim for ML Prefetching Competition ](https://github.com/Quangmire/ChampSim) to evaluate our models.

+Our modification can generate prefetch files for four prefetchers: Best Offset, SPP, SISB, and Domino.
+The generated prefetch files are used to simulate ReSemble online prefetching.

 # Modified ChampSim for ML Prefetching Competition

 We will use ChampSim to evaluate the effectiveness of your ML prefetchers.
 You